Learning Visual Hierarchies in Hyperbolic Space for Image Retrieval: Ablation Studies

 \section{Ablation Studies}

-In this ablation study, we evaluate the impact of cross-image scene-to-object samples.
+In this ablation study, we evaluate the impact of adding cross-image scene-to-object samples.
 We fine-tuned the CLIP ViT model solely on hierarchical part-based entailment data within individual images (entailment pairs with high visual similarity), excluding any cross-image image-to-bounding-box samples.
-Fig. 4 in the main paper shows that the hyperbolic model CLIP-hyp$^\dagger$ fine-tuned without cross-image samples significantly outperforms the Euclidean model CLIP-euc$^\dagger$ and even surpasses the model trained with additional cross-image samples.
-This indicates that training in hyperbolic space enhances the model's ability to recognize visually dissimilar entailment pairs.

-In this supplementary material, we further evaluate these models on part-based same-class and hierarchical image retrieval tasks, as shown in Table.~\ref{tab:same-class_1}-\ref{tab:hier_2}.
-The best results are highlighted in bold and the second-best results are shown in blue.
-The results clearly indicate that cross-image sampling improves image retrieval performance.
-Notably, the hierarchical retrieval results align with Fig. 4 in the main paper.
-Specifically, the hyperbolic model trained without cross-image samples outperforms the Euclidean model trained with cross-image samples in 5 out of 6 cases, as shown in Table~\ref{tab:hier_2}.
+The detailed results for same-class retrieval and hierarchical retrieval are presented in Table~\ref{tab:same-class_1}–\ref{tab:hier_2}, with the best scores highlighted in bold.
+Overall, the results clearly show that incorporating cross-image samples further improves image retrieval performance.